robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-1-ect-1b-evidence.md

 To make a positive start, teachers need to get to know the pupils they teach, for example by using their names and modelling the respectful attitude they expect in return (Muijs & Reynolds, 2017).

-#### Learning everyone's name
+#### Learning everyone’s name

-Watch this video of a teacher explaining techniques they use to quickly remember pupils' names.
+Watch this video of a teacher explaining techniques they use to quickly remember pupils’ names.

 Listen to the strategies the teacher uses to learn names quickly and consider what the impact of each one would be.